x684867/nemesis_server/src/nodejs/doc/api/crypto.markdown

 The default encoding to use for functions that can take either strings or buffers.
 The default value is `'buffer'`, which makes it default to using Buffer objects.
-This is here to make the crypto module more easily compatible with legacy programs that expected `'binary'` to be the default encoding.
+This is here to make the crypto package more easily compatible with legacy programs that expected `'binary'` to be the default encoding.